jrosen48/youth-open-data-modeling/README.md

 This repository is for the beginning stafes of a project that aims to involve youth in modeling open data, particularly data that is made available by the city of Knoxville.

+Presently, this work is a collaboration with Chris Ostrouchov and Josh Rosenberg.

 ## Where is the open data?

 - [Knoxville's in-development open data portal](http://www.knoxvilletn.gov/government/opendata)